Linguistic Thanksgiving: The Stories Behind Your Favorite Holiday Foods

 Thanksgiving is the most American of all holidays.
 Built on a legacy of colonialism in the form of a historical feast held by Pilgrims and Native Americans in the early 17th century, it’s now a celebration of food above all else.
 And what strange food it is!
 A “traditional” Thanksgiving feast has foods Americans almost never eat during the other 364 days of the year.
 Were these foods actually eaten at the first Thanksgiving, and how American are they really?
 And, to add to the complexity, where did all these food names come from?
-That’s right, folks, it’s a linguistic Thanksgiving!
+It’s time for a dive into food etymology.

 Turkeys are indigenous to North America, and so are a genuinely American main course for Thanksgiving dinner.
 You may have heard Benjamin Franklin even rallied for the turkey to become the United States’ national bird, though that’s not entirely true (he did like turkeys’ “moral character” though).
 Sadly, there’s no knowing whether there was turkey at the first Thanksgiving, though “wild fowl” was reported and could have referred to turkey.
 But it wasn’t until early colonist William Bradford’s journals were published in the 19th century that, inspired by Bradford’s stories about turkey hunting, Americans made the turkey the official bird of Thanksgiving.